 In periods prior to 2008, we deducted significant amounts of statutory contingency reserves on our federal income tax returns.
 The reserves were deducted to the extent we purchased tax and loss bonds in an amount equal to the tax benefit of the deduction.
-The reserves are included in taxable income in future years when they are released for statutory accounting purposes (see "Liquidity and Capital Resources - Risk-to-Capital" below) or when the taxpayer elects to redeem the tax and loss bonds that were purchased in connection with the deduction for the reserves.
-Since the tax effect on these reserves exceeded the gross deferred tax assets less deferred tax liabilities, we believe that all gross deferred tax assets recorded in periods prior to the quarter ended March 31, 2009 were fully realizable.
+The reserves are included in taxable income in future years when they are released for statutory accounting purposes (see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Risk-to-Capital") or when the taxpayer elects to redeem the tax and loss bonds that were purchased in connection with the deduction for the reserves.
+Since the tax effect on these reserves exceeded the gross deferred tax assets less deferred tax liabilities, we believe that a ll gross deferred tax assets recorded in periods prior to the quarter ended March 31, 2009 were fully realizable.
 Therefore, we established no valuation reserve.